 If email won’t work, get in touch and I’ll do my best.
-Get in touch and include some days/times you’re free and your Skype/Google+ username (unless you work for a publication I’m familiar with, I won’t give out my phone number.
+Message me and include some days/times you’re free and your Skype/Google+ username (unless you work for a publication I’m familiar with, I won’t give out my phone number.
 Sorry.
 My goal is to go this entire year without having to change it).
-If it matters a lot to you that you talk to me, then it matters a lot to me.
-I’ll make it happen, just let me know.
+If it matters a lot to you that you talk to me, then it matters to me.
+I’ll try to make it happen, just let me know.

-3. “When are you going to be near _____ doing _____ (e.g., a show, speaking event, book signing) next?” / “Why don’t you have a list of upcoming performances?”
+3. “When are you going to be in ______ (i.e., some city or country) doing ______ (e.g., a show, speaking event, book signing) next?” / “Why don’t you have a list of upcoming performances?"

 In the past, publicizing events I’m doing online beforehand has backfired.
-Some folks view what I do to be controversial (e.g., see #4), and in the worst manifestation of this a conference had to hire additional security during my keynote because of the death threats.
-Due to this, I don’t have an “upcoming events” tab on my site (like you’ll see with a lot of performers/speakers), but if I have an event that is open to the public I’ll do my best to advertise it on my IPM Facebook Fanpage.
+Some folks view what I do to be controversial (e.g., see #4), and in the worst manifestation of this a conferences have had to hire additional security during my keynotes because of the bomb /death threats (and then they have to follow me into the bathroom, and I prefer to pee alone, yada yada yada).
+Due to this, I don’t have an “upcoming events” tab on my site (like you’ll see with a lot of performers/speakers), but if I have an event that is open to the public I’ll do my best to advertise it via my mailing list.

 4. “Did you know you’re going to burn in Hell for what you’re doing here?“